reiniskob/RTR-105/README.md

 15. ./git-upload committ_variable > to upload a file to github.com
 16. history > filename.txt > to upload history to a txt file
 17. echo > to display text strings or command results as messages
+18. echo $? > displays the return from the previous command
+19. gcc filename -0 newfilename > compiles code and changes the name
+20. ./filename > executes file without path

 ## Unix
 https://www.tutorialspoint.com/unix/unix-special-variables.htm